WisdomWolf/python-reminders/README.md

 ## Description
 Python framework for monitoring resources and generating recurring alerts based on conditions.
 Designed to utilized YAML for configuration and includes the ability to dynamically add/remove reminders when configs are added/modified/deleted from the configured directory.

 **This is still very much a Work In Progress.
-Features may change at any time**
+Features may change at any time.**

 ## Documentation
 python-reminder's full documentation is online at [python-reminder Documentation](https://python-reminders.readthedocs.io)